apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 ## Rediscovering an old way of writing software

 Ada is an interesting case study.
 It has range-based types, with runtime range checks.
-In the airplane firmware space, we know its benefits well.
+In the safety critical software space, we know the benefits of Ada well.
 Throwing runtime checks at everything protects against memory corruption caused by cosmic radiation.

 ```ada
 procedure Main is